 Supervisory, Operational or Lower Level Management

 Supervisors, foremen, section officers, superintendents, and any other executives in charge of human resource oversight and operational staff supervision fall under this category.
-Simply put, lower-level managers are largely in charge of the day-to-day activities that guarantee project completion and deliverables are met.
+Lower-level managers oversee the day-to-day activities.
+They ensure that projects are completed on time.
+They also make sure that deliverables are met.

 Low Level Management Examples